al-flowers/cyel/README.md

 # cyel (working title)
-Proper documentation coming soon to a repository near you.
+Documentation coming soon to a repository near you.